2022

 Peter Ngugi is a self-taught artist.
 He has actively practiced since 1998 and has taken part in many solo and group exhibitions.
 His work is featured in both private and public collections.
 Peter has also taken part in many residency programs and workshops.
 His work has also been featured in books and art journals

 “Over the years that I've been practicing, I've always wanted to visit Europe.
 I wanted to see work by the old masters, the architecture and contemporary art. when the opportunity came through WAFT, It was super exciting for me because it covered this three areas.
-I stayed in Venice for one week and I had the opportunity to experience the beauty and charm that had inspired artist and writers for many generations.
+I stayed in Venice for one week and I had the opportunity to experience the beauty and charm that had inspired writers and artist for many generations.
 I saw a wide range of contemporary art from all over the world and it's presentation in the international arena.
 I was fascinated by the breathtaking architecture of Venice, the old church buildings the bridges and canals.
 This experience has taught me freedom in my approach to different subjects in my practice.
 It's my view that through this freedoms, new and exiting ideas are formed.
 There is art all around, you just need to look!”

 Churchill Ongere,